trueheart78/trueheart78.com/_posts/2017-02-24-feature-specs-vs-functional-specs.md

 Specs**, and they are meant to test out the application in a final state of polish (at least in my experience).

-However functional specs are not nearly as useful as **Feature Specs**.
+However, functional specs are not nearly as useful as **Feature Specs**.
 To be able to be able to run specs against a perfectly recreated environment is where feature specs shine.

-Yes, feature specs are more difficult to write than functional specs, but their value is in being able to run them _exactly how you want_.
+Yes, they are more complex to write than functional specs, but their value is in being able to run them _exactly how you want_.
 Whether it be with a specially crafted database record or a third-party API.

 Feature specs allow you handle concerns like: